 Hollandaise sauce made the traditional way is tricky and it can turn on you in a heartbeat.
 If you use this fool proof method you can make a classic hollandaise sauce in less than a minute every time.

-I’m so excited about it, I made a free mini course all about it! (here it is if you want to check it out)
+Part of our course work in culinary school was on sauces.
+I got so excited about them, I made a free mini course all about Hollandaise Sauce! (here it is if you want to check it out)

 In addition to this free mini course, I’m currently working on 2 larger courses.
 The next one is on the 5 Mother Sauces: béchamel, velouté, espangole, tomato sauce and hollandaise.

 Then later this year, I’ll be releasing one on over 30 secondary sauces made from the fundamental mother sauces.